Key Takeaways

 Day one obligations

 If you haven't prepared before this date, you cannot legally provide designated services until your compliance program is in place.
 For a real estate agency, that means you cannot list, sell, or manage property transactions.
+Choosing the right AML software now gives you time to set up and train staff before the deadline.

 After July: Ongoing Deadlines